PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

 .. class:: StatNode

-  Represent metrics about a given node, for the visitor functions used with :meth:`DynBlockRulesGroup:setSuffixMatchRul` and :meth:`DynBlockRulesGroup:setSuffixMatchRuleFFI`.
+  Represent metrics about a given node, for the visitor functions used with :meth:`DynBlockRulesGroup:setSuffixMatchRule` and :meth:`DynBlockRulesGroup:setSuffixMatchRuleFFI`.
 Note that some nodes includes the metrics for their children as well as their own.

   .. attribute:: StatNode.bytes